msprev/panzer/doc/README.md

 # panzer

 panzer adds 'styles' to [pandoc][].
-    Styles provide a way to set a vast range of options for a pandoc document with one line ('I want this document to be treated as an article/CV/notes/letter').
+    Styles provide a way to set all options for a pandoc document with one line ('I want this document to be treated as an article/CV/notes/letter').

 You can think of styles as a level up in abstraction from a pandoc template.
     Styles are combinations of templates, metadata settings, instructions to run filters, pre/postprocessors, and pandoc command line options.